Battle of Constantine

 The aim of the 1836 Battle of Constantine to conquer the Algerian city of Constantine involved an attack that was a French failure.
+It was a part of the siege of Constantine.

 The expedition

 Commanded by Bertrand Clauzel, the French expeditionary force amounting to 8,040 men and 30 officers, left Bône on November 9; on the 18th, it crossed the pass of Râs-el-Akba and was only two marches from Constantine.
-After an encampment at Raz-Oued-Zenati, the French army endured difficult climatic conditions.
-The army had reached very high areas.
-During the night, rain, snow and hail fell with such abundance and continuity that the soldiers, in the bivouac, were exposed to all the rigors of a Russian winter.
+After an encampment at Raz-Oued-Zenati, the French army encountered harsh climatic conditions in high areas.
+During the night, heavy rain, snow and hail fell upon the soldiers, who were sheltered in bivouacs.
 The land, completely broken up, recalled the mud of Poland.

 The army marched further on the 20th and arrived, with the exception of the baggage and a rear guard, in Constantine, where it was forced to stop.
 The cold was excessive.
-Several men had their feet frozen; others perished during the night, because since in Raz-el-Akba there was not enough wood to start a fire.
-Finally, the reinforcements, thanks to which the teams were doubled and tripled, having joined the army, the French army crossed the Bou-Merzoug, one of the tribes of the Wadi Rhummel, on the 21st, and took up position under the walls of Constantine.
+Several men had their feet frozen; others perished during the night, since there was not enough wood in Raz-el-Akba to start a fire.
+Finally, the reinforcements, thanks to which the teams were doubled and tripled, joined the army, and the French army crossed the Bou-Merzoug, one of the tribes of the Wadi Rhummel, on the 21st, and took up position under the walls of Constantine.

-The city was defended by nature itself: a ravine 60 m wide, immense depth, and at the bottom of which flows the Rhummel wadi, presents for escarp and counterscarp a sheer-cut rock, unassailable by mine as by the ball.
-The Mansourah plateau was connected to the city by a very narrow bridge leading to a very strong double door, well defended by the musketry fires of the houses and gardens which surround it.
+The city had natural defensive advantages, notably a deep 60m wide ravine, through which runs the Rhummel wadi.
+The city was connected to the Mansourah plateau by a narrow bridge leading to a strong door, defended by the musket fire from the houses and gardens which surround it.